crustio/crust-wiki/docs/governance-guide.md

 ---
-id: democracyGuide
+id: governanceGuide
-title: Democracy Guide
+title: Governance Guide
-sidebar_label: Democracy Guide
+sidebar_label: Governance Guide
 ---

-The Democracy module is an important part of Crust Network, reflecting the advantages of Crust on-chain governance and degree of decentralization.
-The whole picture of Democracy module contains the following parts:
+The Governance module is an important part of Crust Network, reflecting the advantages of Crust on-chain governance and degree of decentralization.
+The whole picture of Governance module contains the following parts:

-1. [**Proposals&Referenda**](#1-proposalsreferenda): General democracy module that everyone can submit a proposal and vote for the proposal to make Crust Network better.
+1. [**Proposals&Referenda**](#1-proposalsreferenda): General governance module that everyone can submit a proposal and vote for the proposal to make Crust Network better.
 2. [**Treasury&Tips**](#2-treasurytips): The Treasury is a pot of funds collected through transaction fees, slashing, staking inefficiencies, etc. The funds held in the Treasury can be spent by making a spending proposal that, if approved by the Council, will enter a waiting period before distribution.
 3. [**Bounty**](#3-bounty): Bounties Spending proposals aim to delegate the curation activity of spending proposals to experts called Curators: They can be defined as addresses with the agency over a portion of the Treasury with the goal of fixing a bug or vulnerability, developing a strategy, or monitoring a set of tasks related to a specific topic: all for the benefit of the Crust ecosystem.
 4. [**Council**](#4-council): The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
 Along with controlling the treasury, the council is called upon primarily for three tasks of governance: proposing sensible referenda, canceling uncontroversially dangerous or malicious referenda, and electing the technical committee.
 5. [**Technical Committee**](#5-technical-committee): The Technical Committee can, along with the Council, produce emergency referenda, which are fast-tracked for voting and implementation.
 These emergency referenda are intended for use only under urgent circumstances.

 ## 1 Proposals&Referenda
-This part mainly focuses on the main processes, specific practices, rules, and parameters of the Democracy module for ease of reading.
+This part mainly focuses on the main processes, specific practices, rules, and parameters of the Governance module for ease of reading.

 ### 1.1 Main processes
 1. Create a preimage to decide on the code for execution with a request for voting;